rwsite/updatepulse-server/integration/docs/generic.md

 The rest of the API (License, Package, Nonce) follows the same pattern as described here for all languages, as all the examples rely on `wp_remote_get` or `wp_remote_post` to make the API calls.
 Similarly, the actual update process, persisting license key & signature, security concerns such as validating the integrity of the package once it has been downloaded, and the scheduling of the update checks are not addressed here: they vary depending on the package and are the responsibility of the developer of the package.

-Also of note, in the context of a generic package, the "domain" added to or removed from the list of `allowed_domains` needs not be an internet domain name, but can be any string that uniquely identifies the client.
+Also of note, in the context of a generic package, the "domain" added to or removed from the list of `allowed_domains` needs not be an internet domain name, but can be any string that uniquely identifies the client (referred to as `allowedClientIdentifier` throughout the examples).

 * [WP Packages Update Server - Generic Updates Integration - Developer documentation](#wp-packages-update-server---generic-updates-integration---developer-documentation)
     * [Using the provided examples](#using-the-provided-examples)